Kong/docs.konghq.com/app/konnect/updates.md

 **Gateway Manager**
 : The {{site.konnect_short_name}} Gateway Manager has been updated to pull the most accurate data and remain consistent across {{site.konnect_short_name}}.
 : Fuzzy filtering is now applied to return more accurate search results on the {{site.konnect_short_name}} Gateway Manager for control planes, gateway services, routes, consumers, and plugins.
-Fuzzy Filtering is not supported for entities nested within another entity at this time (i.e - Services that belong to a Control Plane Group, Routes/Plugins from inside a Gateway Service, etc.)
+Fuzzy Filtering is not supported for entities nested within another entity at this time (i.e - Services that belong to a control plane group, routes/plugins from inside a Gateway service, etc.)

 **Gateway 3.5 Support**
 : {{site.konnect_short_name}} now supports the latest Gateway release version of 3.5 including all [Konnect-compatible plugins](/konnect/compatibility/#plugin-compatibility) and now supports Azure key vault for [Secrets Manager](/konnect/gateway-manager/configuration/vaults/).